The Armenian and the Armenian

 "The Armenian and the Armenian" is a short story written by William Saroyan in August 1935 in New York.
 It was first published in 1936 in the collection of short stories entitled Inhale & Exhale.
 Over the years, the story has become known for the excerpt—"arguably [Saroyan's] most famous saying"—about the survival of the Armenian people after the genocide of 1915.

 Background

-William Saroyan was born in Fresno, California, to Armenian immigrant parents from Turkish (Western) Armenia.
+William Saroyan was born in Fresno, California, to Armenian immigrant parents from Western (historical) Armenia.
 The Armenian community in Fresno—already significant by the 1910s—grew larger by the influx of genocide survivors and Saroyan grew up in an Armenian environment.
 In his 1935 story "First Visit to Armenia", Saroyan wrote that he "began to visit Armenia as soon as I had earned the necessary money."

 Overview

 In the story, Saroyan tells about his encounter with an Armenian waiter he accidentally meets at a beer parlor in the Russian city of Rostov in 1935, en route to Soviet Armenia.
 The two Armenians, although from different parts of the world, speak Armenian with each other.
 This fact inspired him to write the story.
 In a personal note for the second edition (1943) of Inhale & Exhale, Saroyan calls "The Armenian and the Armenian" his favorite of the 31 selected stories.